keenlabs/KeenClient-Java/query/README.md

 ### Funnel and Multi-Analysis Queries

-TODO: The below is an old rough draft:
+TODO: The below is an old rough draft.
+TODO: Rewrite!!!

 Special queries such as Funnel and Multi-analysis are also supported, although the user is responsible of constructing her own JSON map for steps and multi-analysis, respectively:
 Funnel: